chamodshehanka/chamodshehanka/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on @platformer's CI/CD & CLI
+- 🔭 I’m currently working on @platformer's CI/CD and @wso2 Choreo Data Plane
 - 🌱 I’m currently learning Highly Availability in Kubernetes
 - 👯 I’m looking to collaborate on community projects
 - 🤔 I’m looking for help with my community projects
 - 💬 Ask me about Golang, TypeScript and Cloud
-- 📫 How to reach me: chamodshehanka.com
+- 📫 How to reach me: <a href="chamodshehanka.com">chamodshehanka.com</a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Sometimes I talk with my cat 😂